 Teach little kids about doctors with this fun Syringe Squirt Art Community Helpers Craft!
 Doctors are community helpers who take care of us when we’re sick or hurt and of course it’s all kinds of important for little kids to learn about them!
-You’re definitely going to want to add this quick & easy activity to your next Community Helpers preschool monthly theme!
+You’re definitely going to want to add this quick & easy process art activity to your next Community Helpers preschool monthly theme!

 We’re on week one of Community Helpers and both little kids are having a blast!
-Hopefully we’ll get to share more about baby girl and the toddler curriculum next week, but for today it’s all about the little guy and this awesome Syringe Squirt Art Community Helpers Craft.
+Hopefully, we’ll get to share more about baby girl and the toddler curriculum next week, but for today it’s all about the little guy and this awesome Syringe Squirt Art Community Helpers Craft.
 Seriously, friends!I can’t even believe how much fun this activity was.
 Even I took a turn with making syringe squirt art.

 Watching the beautiful colors mix together was totally inspiring and not surprisingly the little guy wanted to do it over and over again.